MaxOrtGit/Uncrop-Scripts/README.md

 2. download files from github.
 3. create new project for adding buffer to your images
 4. go to fusion in the menu bar then Fusion Settings
-5. click path map then open up the Macros folder and add Fade.settings (In Uncrop-Scripts Macro folder).
+5. click path map then open up the Macros folder and add macros from macro folder.
 6. open the Scripts folder and add the comp folder
 7. download python https://www.python.org/downloads/ AT THE BOTTOM SELECT "Add Python to PATH" click install. after that click the extend environment variable length button if there
 8. reset computer